tbwester/ratpac-nudot/README.md

 The [new] flag forces a re-run of the plate-to-PMT simulation.
 If this option is ommitted, and if the file analysis/weights.txt file already exists, the script will skip the plate-to-PMT simulation and use the existing weight values.

-Additional material parameters are set within data/OPTICS.ratdb.
+Additional material parameters are set in data/OPTICS.ratdb.

 ## Adding a feature
 * git checkout develop